hu0599/sql-pdo/README.md

-### Mysql PDO
+### Mysql PDO CRUD

-simple class connection to Database with important operations.
+simple Class Database to connect to Database with important operations.